Russ Harvey Consulting - Computer and Internet Services

 This probably motivated Microsoft's offer of a free upgrade to Windows 10 for Windows 7 and 8.1 as much as their desire to move to supporting only a single-version Windows environment.

 As with Windows 8, many of the new technologies like holographics and 3D printing were not yet mature.
-Legacy Windows 7 hardware could be upgraded for free, but didn't support many of the most innovative features.
+Legacy Windows 7 hardware could be upgraded for free, but didn't support many of the most innovative features in the newer Windows 10.

 Lack of Alternatives